pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 - How does observability change for microservices vs monolith?
 - What metrics would you add for security monitoring?
 - How do you measure the ROI of observability?

+### 🎯 Interview Questions - Monitoring & Health

+**Beginner Level:**
+1. **Q:** "What monitoring would you implement for a URL shortener?"
+   - **A:** System health checks, performance metrics, error rates, database performance, and user experience metrics.

+2. **Q:** "How would you handle monitoring for a URL shortener that needs to work across multiple data centers?"
+   - **A:** Cross-region monitoring, regional dashboards, global health checks, and distributed monitoring.

+3. **Q:** "What happens if your monitoring system goes down during peak traffic?"
+   - **A:** Fallback monitoring, alerting systems, incident response, and recovery procedures.

+**Intermediate Level:**
+4. **Q:** "How would you design monitoring for a URL shortener that needs to handle 1 billion redirects per day?"
+   - **A:** Distributed monitoring, real-time metrics, performance tracking, and scalable monitoring infrastructure.

+5. **Q:** "What monitoring optimizations would you implement for a URL shortener with high throughput?"
+   - **A:** Performance monitoring, resource tracking, bottleneck identification, and optimization recommendations.

+6. **Q:** "How would you handle monitoring for a URL shortener that needs to support real-time analytics?"
+   - **A:** Real-time monitoring, analytics tracking, performance metrics, and data quality monitoring.

+**Advanced Level:**
+7. **Q:** "Design monitoring for a URL shortener that needs to support enterprise features."
+   - **A:** Enterprise monitoring, compliance tracking, audit logs, and enterprise-specific metrics.

+8. **Q:** "How would you handle monitoring for a URL shortener that needs to support custom domains and enterprise features?"
+   - **A:** Domain-specific monitoring, enterprise dashboards, custom metrics, and compliance monitoring.

+9. **Q:** "What monitoring optimizations would you implement for a URL shortener with high throughput?"
+   - **A:** Performance monitoring, resource tracking, bottleneck identification, and optimization recommendations.

+**System Design Deep Dive:**
+10. **Q:** "How would you design monitoring for a URL shortener that needs to support custom domains and enterprise features?"
+    - **A:** Domain-specific monitoring, enterprise dashboards, custom metrics, and compliance monitoring.

 ---